The Black Corridor: Plot summary

 Ryan is a tough-minded British businessman appalled by the breakdown of society at the end of the 20th century.
 He feels that he is one of the few sane men in a world of paranoiacs.

 With a small group of family and friends, he has stolen a spaceship and set out for Munich 15040 (Barnard's Star), a planet believed to be suitable for colonisation.
 Now he keeps watch alone, with his 13 companions sealed in cabinets designed to keep them in suspended animation for the many years of the journey.
 He makes a daily report on each one: it is always 'Condition Steady'.

 Ryan is tormented by nightmares and memories of the violence on Earth; he starts to fear he is losing his grip on reality.
 The shipboard computer urges him to take a drug that eliminates all delusions and hallucinations; but he is strangely reluctant to use this drug.

 Authorship

-Although the novel is credited to Michael Moorcock, it is based on an idea for a novel started but not finished by Moorcock's then-wife, Hilary Bailey, "a straight future disaster story – collapse of society stuff".
+Although the novel is credited to Michael Moorcock, it includes many scenes based on a rough draft dystopian novel started but not finished by Moorcock's then-wife, Hilary Bailey, "a straight future disaster story – collapse of society stuff".
 Moorcock took Bailey's scenes set on Earth and heavily rewrote them, adding all the scenes that occur on the Hope Dempsey.